boots-edu/textbook/source/text/14-appendix/upstream.md

 ## Key Idea

 When working with a forked repository, it is important to keep your fork up to date with the original repository.
 This is done by pulling changes from the original repository into your fork.

-So the instructor messed up and released a repository with mistakes.
-Now you need to get the latest version of the assignment.
+The steps can be a little tricky the first time you do them.

 Don't panic, just follow this guide!